Pet Vaccinations in West Windsor, NJ

 Distemper is a life-threatening disease that causes diarrhea, pneumonia, seizures, and vomiting.

 Lyme is a disease transferred through ticks.
 It is most common up here in the northern hemisphere.
-Symptoms include circular skin rashes, depression, fatigue, fever, and headaches.
+Symptoms include circular skin rashes, depression, fatigue, fever, and lameness, sometime shifting from leg to leg.
 Lyme disease can be treated with antibiotics if it is caught in earlier stages.

 Parainfluenza and Bordetella are both illnesses that are highly contagious and cause kennel cough.
 While it is generally not life-threatening, symptoms include a non-stop runny nose and excessive coughing.